-California Gives Final OK To Requiring Solar Panels On New Houses
+California Gives Final OK To Require Solar Panels On New Houses

 Solar panels will be a required feature on new houses in California, after the state's Building Standards Commission gave final approval to a housing rule that's the first of its kind in the United States.